caiogondim/monocle-decorators.js/README.md

 ## Sponsor

-If you found this library useful and are willing to donate, consider transfering some bitcoins to `1BqqKiZA8Tq43CdukdBEwCdDD42jxuX9UY`.
+If you found this library useful and are willing to donate, consider transferring some bitcoins to `1BqqKiZA8Tq43CdukdBEwCdDD42jxuX9UY`.

 ---